UBC-ART-and-Justice/digital-literacy/docs/src/tech-terror-experience.md

 # The Technology Terror Experience

-_Here is one person's experience with technology after being in prison:_
+One person's journey to adjust to a technology-driven world after 20 years in prison.

+::: tip <i/>

 The crazy world was different.
 The difference was looming in ways that made for a big adjustment into something that I had no experience with; technology.